jenleap/grocery-list/README.md

 ### Install & Launch

-To run this application, please ensure you have Visual Studio and Angular CLI installed on your computer.
+To run this application, please ensure you have Visual Studio (up-to-date with .Net Core 2.0) and Angular CLI installed on your computer.

 Clone the GitHub repository.